 So there are a few stages to go through before you find out if you’ve got on to your desired course.
 We’ve pulled together an easy-to-read guide on getting your application in, what will happen at your consultation, and what to expect after.
 Aren’t we kind?!

-Now that you’ve decided what you want to study, or maybe you’ve got a few options as you can apply for more than one course on the same application.
-You can then make your decision when you get your exam results.
-The easiest way to apply is online, however you can fill out a paper application if you’d prefer, we don’t mind either way.
-To apply online, you first need to create a ‘My MKC’ account.
-You’ll need to fill out your personal details so we can keep you updated, and you’ll also be able to save your application and come back to it later.
+Now that you’ve decided what you want to study, the easiest way to apply is online, however you can fill out a paper application if you’d prefer, we don’t mind either way.
+If you’d like a paper application, you can ask for one at any of our open events, you can come and pick one up from any of our campuses, or you can give our admissions team a call to request one in the post.
+To apply online, you simply need to go to the course page you want to apply for, and click ‘apply’.
 There are five essential sections for you to fill out.
 The first is your personal details, which you will pass with flying colours.
 You’ll then need to fill out the Equal Opportunities section, in which you can state if you have a disability we need to be aware of, if you have a learning difficulty, and things like that that we need to know.
 Next up is your education history.
 Now the likelihood is that you haven’t even done your GCSE exams yet, let alone got the results.
 You are able to put in your predicted grades, so our tutors can see what kind of level you’re working at.
-The next section will allow you to list any additional courses you want to apply for, and the last section is a declaration, essentially you signing your application off and telling us that everything is true to the best of your knowledge.
+The last section is a declaration, essentially you signing your application off and telling us that everything is true to the best of your knowledge.
 That’s it – you’ve applied!

 Whatever course(s) you apply for, you will have an interview – or consultation, as we like to call them.
 It’s not exactly the same as going for a job interview but there are some similarities.
 You won’t be expected to be an expert in the subject you want to study, that will come after!
 You will however need to demonstrate your interest and motivation for the subject, think of it more as an informal discussion about whether the course and the College are right for you.
+This is also where your level of study will be discussed.
+You’ll chat about your experience and knowledge of the subject, as well as your predicted GCSE grades.
 We also want to make sure we provide you with the best experience possible and help you make your first steps towards your future.
 Simon Cohl, head of school of business and management, said: “We use the consultation process to see the applicant as a whole person, rather than a series of application form notes and exam grades.
 So we are looking for candidates who are confident, personable and can engage in a conversation with the interviewers, rather than someone who can churn out stock interview phrases”.

 3. Discovery Day